TsegayIS122123/BunaSIEM/README.md

 Open Source Community - Libraries and tools that made this possible

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the custom-license.md - see the LICENSE file for details.

 ## 🌍 About the Developer
-Tsegay - AAU Information Systems Student & INSA Cyber Talent Program Graduate
+Tsegay - AAU Information Systems Student & INSA Cyber Talent Summer Camp student

 - Githup:https://github.com/TsegayIS122123
 - LinkedIn: https://www.linkedin.com/in/tsegay-assefa-95a397336